decentraland/documentation/content/player/marketplace/rentals.md

 ## Renting Status

-You can check the Status of any rented LAND in My Store > My Assets.
+You can check the Status of any rented LAND in My Assets > Store > On Rent.
 The possible status are:

 - Listed for Rent - The listing was confirmed and it’s available for users to rent in the Marketplace
 - Rented Period Over - At this stage, the LAND is available to Claim Back or List Again for Rent by the LAND Owner